Richarizardd/Self-Supervised-ViT-Path/README.md

 ```

 ## Pretrained Models
 SIMCLR and DINO models were trained for 100 epochs using their vanilla training recipes in their respective papers.
-These models were trained on 2,055,742 patches (```256 x 256``` resolution at ```20X``` magnification) extracted from diagnostic slides in the TCGA-BRCA dataset.
+These models were developed on 2,055,742 patches (```256 x 256``` resolution at ```20X``` magnification) extracted from diagnostic slides in the TCGA-BRCA dataset, and evaluated via K-NN on patch-level datasets in histopathology.
 <table>
   <tr>
     <th>Arch</th>